 8. Discover the coast from the water

 Several tour operators offer day trip kayaking along the coast.
-There’s nothing quite like experiencing the coast, the seal colony, many marine species and birds from the water.
+There’s nothing quite like experiencing the resident seal colony, many marine species and birds, from the water.
 Timing is key, as the weather can churn up the waves very quickly.
 However, the experience is well worth it.
+The best time to

 9. Hike the Ugab River Trail